-Young Tommy Harris is competing to earn his school’s YAPS (Young Academic Palaeontologist School) prize where the winner will have the opportunity to create a project at Vista Tech labs under Dr Reginald Reynolds.
-Tommy demonstrates the idea of genetically editing bird eggs to cause them to revert to their dinosaur ancestry.
+Young Tommy Harris is competing to earn his school’s YAPS (Young Academic Palaeontologist School) prize – the winner will have the opportunity to create a project at Vista Tech labs under Dr Reginald Reynolds.
+Tommy comes up with the idea of genetically editing bird eggs to cause them to revert to their dinosaur ancestry.
 However, rival contender Ethan sabotages Tommy’s project and goes on to win the prize.
-The teacher Ms Hadley persuades Reynolds to take Tommy on to help only for the bullying Ethan makes Tommy do all the work.
+The teacher Ms Hadley persuades Reynolds to take Tommy on to help only for the bullying Ethan to make Tommy do all the work.
 Back home, Tommy manages to hatch one of his eggs, producing a moderate size dinosaur, which he names Spike.
 Tommy then has the problem of how to hide Spike from his parents, as well as provide the more oxygen-rich environment it requires.
 When Spike gets loose at the school, Reynolds determines to capture and claim it for himself.

 The Asylum is a low-budget US company that specialises in ‘mockbusters’ – cheap films that seek to capitalise on the publicity of upcoming big-budget releases with soundalike titles.
 Various Asylum films have included the likes of Snakes on a Train (2006), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012), among others.